-Sepsis is a commonly encountered and potentially lifethreatening problem in neonatal intensive care units (NICU).
-It is defined as a deleterious host response to infection documented by a positive blood culture in the first 4 weeks of life eventually leading to septic shock and multi organ failure (Gheorghita, 2015; Chen, 2014; Singh, 1991).
-Sepsis is the commonest cause of mortality in neonates which is responsible for about 30-50% of neonatal mortality in the developing countries (Bang, 1999; Stoll, 1997 and Sharma, 2013).
-The mortality from septicaemia prior to the antibiotic era was 90%, but it declined with the use of antibiotics to 24- 58% (Kaushik, 1998).
+Sepsis is a commonly encountered and potentially life-threatening problem in neonatal intensive care units (NICU).
+It is defined as a deleterious host response to infection documented by a positive blood culture in the first 4 weeks of life eventually leading to septic shock and multi organ failure (Gheorghita et al., 2015; Chen et al., 2014; Singh et al., 1991).
+Sepsis is the commonest cause of mortality in neonates which is responsible for about 30-50% of neonatal mortality in the antibiotic era was 90%, but it declined with the use of antibiotics to 24-58% (Kaushik et al., 1998).
 Neonatal infections can be acquired in utero through ruptured membranes or transplacentally, intrapartum in the birth canal during delivery and postpartum from external sources after birth leading to sepsis in the newborn.
 Most commonly it occurs through an infected birth canal.
 Sometimes ascending infection can also occur if delivery is delayed after rupture of membranes.
 Sepsis related neonatal mortality is largely preventable with prevention of sepsis, its timely recognition, rational antimicrobial therapy and aggressive supportive care.
-Blood culture is the gold standard for diagnosis of septicemia and should be performed in all cases of suspected sepsis prior to starting antibiotics (Ng,